dssg/streetlights-crime/README.md

 ## The Power of City Data

 This project uses data from the [City of Chicago Data Portal](https://data.cityofchicago.org/).
-Chicago has been leader in making city data publicly available.
+Chicago has been leader in making city data available to the public.
 We believe that this data allows for a variety of questions to be studied in a way that they have not been studied before.
 Further, as this project demonstrates, the data can be used to study questions that matter and that are important for department planning.

 ## The Problem: Why Study Outages and Crime?